-UPMC offers a range of treatment options for people with severe heart failure, including the latest and most advanced ventricular assist devices (VADs) for mechanical circulatory support.
+UPMC offers a range of treatments for people with severe heart failure, including the latest and most advanced VADs.

 A VAD is a mechanical device that helps the heart pump blood to the body.